Pravargav/lifeStyle/p_Record.md

 -> oct 5 - due to overconfidence of learning everything i wathched ba pass on website

 -> oct 11 - due to free time and eating noodles the prior day my mental state was bad so i watched lady killer movie in mobile

+-> oct 15 - due to loneliness i.e no girl in my life.
+Also unable to solve leetcode problems.